LinuxForHealth/health-patterns/clinical-ingestion/helm-charts/alvearie-ingestion/README.md

 `echo "" | openssl s_client -showcerts -prexit -connect <YOUR ENDPOINT>:443 2> /dev/null | sed -n -e '/BEGIN CERTIFICATE/,/END CERTIFICATE/ p' > out.pem`

-where <YOUR ENDPOINT> is the endpoint noted above.
+where `YOUR ENDPOINT` is the endpoint noted above.
 The result is stored in a file called `out.pen`.
 Now, we will update the p12 file with this new information.
 The following command will take the contents of the `out.pem` file and add them to the `fhirTrustStore.p12` file.

 `keytool -importcert -noprompt  -keystore fhirTrustStore.p12  -storepass change-password -alias my-host -file out.pem`

 ### Update the values.yaml file to configure bulk Export

 In the `values.yaml` file for the helm chart, locate the `bulkexportconfig` section under the FHIR Configuration.
-Fill in the values using the the information you noted above
+Fill in the values using the the information you noted above.

-  `cosbucketname` The bucket name you chose `coslocation` The region (for example, us-east) `cosendpointinternal` The cos endpoint from the bucket config `cosapikey` The api key from your service credentials `cossrvinstid` The srv instance id from your service credentials `batchuserpw` The fhirAdmin user password
+  - `cosbucketname` The bucket name you chose
+  - `coslocation` The region (for example, us-east)
+  - `cosendpointinternal` The cos endpoint from the bucket config
+  - `cosapikey` The api key from your service credentials
+  - `cossrvinstid` The srv instance id from your service credentials
+  - `batchuserpw` The fhirAdmin user password

 Save the file and you are ready to install the chart using the instructions above.